UTEP-CS-1/website/staging_labs/clab3/spec.md

 ### toString

-A method called `toString` that takes no arguments and returns a `String` representing the current game board state exactly as described.
+A method called `toString` in the `WordleGame` class that takes no arguments and returns a `String` representing the current game board state exactly as described.
 This will be each guess made so far, each ending with a newline.

 Specifically, for each guess made so far, if for example the `WordleLetter` instances were called `l1`, `l2`, `l3`, `l4`, `l5`, then we should add to the result String: `l1 + l2 + l3 + l4 + l5 + "\n"`.
 Notice how no additional spaces are added between the letters, and it ends with a newline character.
 Also note that the `toString()` of each `WordleLetter` is automatically invoked to add formatted letters to the combined String here.

 Example output:

 ![](toString.png)

+{: .note }
+There are two `toString` methods: this `toString` method in the `WordleGame` class and the provided `toString` in the `WordleLetter` class.
+As mentioned above, since in `WordleGame`'s `toString` we will be concatenating together `WordleLetter` instances into a String, when we do this it automatically calls `WordleLetter`'s `toString` method in order to add it into the String.

 ### Tester.java